 Share this article on social media to read it anytime.

-If your Mac shows run out of space, it's suggested that you clear system data on Mac, and here's a video about methods to clear system data.
+If your Mac is running low on space, it's suggested that you clear system data to free up some room.
+You can find a video that outlines the methods to clear system data on your Mac.

-Although we need complete control over the System Data, there are methods to reduce its size.
+While having complete control over System Data is ideal, there are ways to minimize its size.

-You can optimize the system data storage on your Mac by implementing the recommendations under the Storage bar.
+Optimizing system data storage on your Mac can be achieved by implementing the recommendations provided under the Storage bar.

-Note: Recommendations apply only to the partition which contains the home directory of your Mac.
+Note: The recommendations apply only to the partition that contains the home directory of your Mac.

 Step 2.
 Paste the file paths below into the search box: